Pension Refund for Nationals of Tunisia

 This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Payout of German Pension Contributions.
 This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

-If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.

 Claim your Payout of German Pension Contributions with our Free Eligibility Check

-When navigating the terrain of German pension refunds, it becomes clear that processing times can vary considerably.
-They can often stretch from several months to more than six months.
-For those seeking a quicker process, specialized services offer an accelerated route.
+Navigating the terrain of German pension refunds reveals that processing times can significantly vary, often extending from several months to over half a year.
+For those seeking a swifter process, specialized services provide an accelerated pathway.